NavyaG-lab/Tech-writer/itaipu/create_basic_dataset.md

 ## 3 - Understanding the SparkOp class

 Every dataset you find in Itaipu is a SparkOp.
-The SparkOp class has five important parts:
+The SparkOp class has six important parts:

 - `name` property.
 It decides how your new dataset will be called in places such as Metabase or Databricks once Itaipu runs.
 If `name = "dataset/name-of-dataset"`, then you'll be able to find it by querying dataset.name_of_dataset.